-Science Kids - Bringing Science & Technology TogetherScience for Kids
+Science Kids - Fun Science & Technology for Kids!

-Science kids homeFun science experimentsCool science games & activitiesAmazing science factsScience quizzesScience fair projectsScience lesson plans and class ideasScience images, photos & picturesScience videos
+Fun science experimentsCool science games & activitiesAmazing science factsScience quizzesScience fair projectsScience lesson plans and class ideasScience images, photos & picturesScience videosScience topics

-Planets have fascinated scientists and humans in general for years, after all we do live on one ourselves.
-By learning more about these amazing objects that orbit the same sun as Earth, we can learn more about our own planet.
 The beauty of the planets found in our solar system is that they are so varied, with each one offering a new insight into everything from chemistry to physics, geography and how our solar system was formed all those years ago.

 Mercury